flet-dev/website/docs/extend/user-extensions.md

 flet build macos -v
 ```

-Open the app and see the new custom Flet Control
+Open the app and see the new custom Flet Control:

 ```
 open build/macos/flet-spinkit-example.app
 ```

 <img src="/img/docs/extending-flet/example.png" className="screenshot-30" />

-4. Run your app.
+4. Change your app.

 Once the project was built for desktop once, you can make changes to your python files and run it without re-building.

 First, install dependencies from pyproject.toml:

 ```
 pip install .
 ```

 Now you can make changes to your example app main.py:

 ```
 import flet as ft